MicrosoftDocs/entra-docs/docs/verified-id/verifiable-credentials-configure-tenant.md

 ## Register decentralized ID and verify domain ownership

-After Azure Key Vault is setup, and the service have a signing key, you must complete step 2 and 3 in the setup.
+After Azure Key Vault is set up, and the service have a signing key, you must complete step 2 and 3 in the setup.

 :::image type="content" source="media/verifiable-credentials-configure-tenant/verifiable-credentials-getting-started-step-2-3.png" alt-text="Screenshot that shows how to set up Verifiable Credentials step 2 and 3.":::